PeterMarshall29/book1/jupyternotebooks/identifiers.md

 Other words may be used as identifiers, unless they have already been used in the same {term}`scope`.

-A compilation error occurs if the compiler finds two identical identifiers - sometimes called a naming collision, or naming conflict (error).
+A compilation error occurs if the compiler finds two identical identifiers - sometimes called a ‘naming collision’ or ‘naming conflict’ (error).

 ````{admonition} Rules For Valid Identifiers
 :class: dropdown